Nazri Nasir: International career

 Nazri made his international debut against Malaysia on 13 September 1990.
 He was riding his motorbike when he was injured in a road traffic accident on the expressway on 19 November 1992; his backbone and right collarbone were fractured.
-He began retraining five weeks later but did not recover sufficiently to play in the Merdeka Tournament in February 1993.
+He began retraining five weeks later but did not recover sufficiently to play in the 1993 Merdeka Tournament in February 1993.

+However, in the 1999 Dunhill Cup held in Vietnam, Nazri scored a late 86th-minute goal against Russia which would have secured the win until teammate Mohd Noor Ali scored an own goal in the very last minute of the match.

+On 7 February 2002, Nazri scored the winning goal in a 2–1 win over North Korea.
+On 21 May 2002, he captained Singapore in the friendly match against Uruguay in a 2–1 lost.

+On 9 August 1999 which technically fall on Singapore national day, as the score was at 1–1 against causeway rivals Malaysia, Nazri scored the winning goal in the 90+5 injury stoppage time goal to secure the win in a friendly match.

-Nazri took over the captaincy in 1997 and skippered Singapore to the 1998 ASEAN Football Championship title.
+Nazri took over the captaincy in 1997 and skippered Singapore to the 1998 AFF Championship title.
 He was inducted into the FIFA Century Club in June 2007.